 Want more patients to find you online?
 Medical PPC can help.

 If you’ve done a search on Google in the last few months, you’ve seen that paid ads now dominate.
 Typically four ads appear at the top of the page and three at the bottom, squeezing organic (unpaid) listings into a few precious spots in the middle.
-(You can tell which are the ads in Google by the tiny blue “Ad” square in the left corner of the ad.)
+(You can tell which are the ads in Google by the bold “Sponsored” text in the top left corner of the ad.)

 The result is that without a proven medical PPC (Pay-Per-Click) advertising strategy, you could be knocked out of the game.
-New patients who used to find your practice listed on the first page of search results may now see your competitors listed well above you, thanks to their PPC ad.
+New patients who used to find your practice listed at the top of the search results may now see your competitors listed well above you, thanks to their PPC ad.
 Higher listings mean more phone calls are going to their practice instead of yours.

 1. Medical PPC Ads Dominate Over Organic Search Results

-In the past few months, Google, Bing, and other search engines that your potential patients are using to find you have made huge algorithm changes—changes in that “recipe” they use to rank results when someone types in a search query to find a medical practice in your town.
+Google, Bing, and other search engines that your potential patients are using to find you constantly make algorithm changes—changes in that “recipe” they use to rank results when someone types in a search query to find a medical practice in your town.
 The search engines decided that it would be really great for them if they could make more money on these searches.
 So they’ve moved the PPC ads from the right side of the search list to the top of the search list.
 Yes, the first search results you see when you type in a query are Pay-Per-Click (PPC) ads, not organic search results.
 You simply can’t put off medical pay-per-click advertising any longer if you want to schedule new patients.

 You’ve probably noticed this yourself when you’ve typed in a search query.
-The first 3 or 4 search results you see have a small blue or green “Ad” square in the top left corner.
-Below them, you’ll see a few organic search results wedged in that got there because of good SEO practices.
-After that, there are about 3 more PPC ads near the end of the page.
-And you know that 91.5% of searchers never go beyond the first page of search results (about 4.8% of intrepid searchers go on to page 2, to say nothing of pages 3 or 4).
+The first 3 or 4 search results you see have bold “Sponsored” text above them in the top left corner.
+Below them, you’ll see a few organic search results that got there because of good SEO practices.
+After that, there are about 3 more PPC ads near the bottom of the page.
+And you know that 91.5% of searchers never go beyond the first 10 search results (about 4.8% of intrepid searchers go beyond, but not much further).

 Any practice that invests intelligently in medical PPC is going to grab qualified click-through patients.
 Those first 4 spots are prime real estate.
 The latest research shows that the first three search results on the page (paid or organic) net over half of the click-through rates.
 Everything below that pales in comparison.
 So if you’re just relying on organic SEO alone (which you still need in your mix), it’s no wonder new patients aren’t finding you!

-PPC for doctors is a lot more complicated now.
+PPC for doctors and hearing specialists is a lot more complicated now.
 The game has changed.
-MedPB can help your practice change with it.
+MedPB can help your audiology or ENT practice change with it.

 2. Fine-Tuning Audience Targeting Is Essential for Medical Practice PPC